 Before taking over from Nicole Van Dyke, Phillips served as an assistant coach at CSUB for two seasons.
 In 2010, the Roadrunners beat one NCAA tournament team, Sacramento State, while drawing against two others, San Diego and Fresno State.

-In the classroom, her team has earned the athletic departments highest GPA as well as NSCA All-Academic team honors in 2009 and 2010.
+In the classroom, her team has earned the athletic departments highest GPA as well as NSCAA All-Academic team honors in each of the last four seasons 2009-2012.
 She has experience in all facets of the program including co-directing the CSUB summer youth soccer camps for all age and skill levels that produce over 300 kids per summer.

 Prior to arriving in Bakersfield, Phillips was a standout defender for Cal State Stanislaus.
 As a member of the Warriors’ squad, she was slected first-team All-CCAA three times.
 During her senior season, she garnered Daktronics/CoSida first team All-West Region and Adidas/NSCAA second team All-West Region honors.